 The finfo utility uses the

-/types REST API to list the fields and other data-types from your Resilient server.
+/types REST API to list the fields and other data types from your Resilient platform.
 Try

 finfo without any arguments to see a list of the defined incident fields.